 Meeting ISO standards

 High-Purity Standards understands a comprehensive quality system is key to our customers’ confidence in the products that we manufacture.
-That’s why we developed our Total Quality System with the help and assessment of an independent agency to meet the requirements of three separate ISO standards: ISO 9001:2015, ISO/IEC 17025:2005 and ISO Guide 34:2009.
+That’s why we developed our Total Quality System with the help and assessment of an independent agencies.
+We are certified by Perry Johnson Registrars to: ISO 9001:2015 and accredited by ANAB to ISO/IEC 17025:2005 and ISO 17034:2016.

 ACS (American Chemical Society)